Skip to content

 Native medical tool services

 The local runtime is only part of the system.
-Many medical capabilities call configured remote services.
+Many medical capabilities call OpenMed's native medical service plane.

 • Consumer-import and care-coordination adapter flows remain local-only; there is no outbound send or external-system writeback path in those lanes